theycallmeswift/theycallmeswift.github.com/_posts/2013-10-25-dont-throw-that-hackathon.md

 ![On the Rise](/img/dont-throw-that-hackathon/page0005.jpg)

-This is a graph of the events that my startup, [Hacker League](https://www.hackerleague.org/), has powered since we came out of beta in January.
+This is a graph of the events that my startup, [Hacker League](https://www.hackerleague.org/), has powered since we launched in October 2011.
 As you can see, the number of hackathons that are happening every month is going up at a pretty spectacular rate.